DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 ## Setting Up Angular 2 and Electron

 We'll use [Webpack](https://webpack.github.io/) for our Angular 2 setup, and we'll base the config loosely on the awesome [Angular 2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) by [AngularClass](https://angularclass.com/).
-At the time of publishing, Angular 2 is at alpha 54, so we'll use that.

 Let's start with our `package.json` file to list our dependencies, along with some `scripts` that will let us easily run our `webpack` commands and also run the `electron` command to start the app.